- Reduced Variability: Ensures consistent outputs by adhering to predefined fields.

 Next, use the schema in your API call by setting the Sample output:Now you have a structured JSON response from the model, which can be used in your application.

 response_format parameter to include both the type and your schema.
 Setting strict to true will enforce the schema.
-Setting strict to false will allow the model to return additional fields that are not specified in the schema, similar to JSON mode.Schema References and Definitions
+Setting strict to false will allow the model to return additional fields that are not specified in the schema, similar to JSON mode.Understanding Strict Mode

-strict is set to true in the JSON schema.Schema Limitations
+The following limitations apply ifstrict is set to true in the JSON schema:

 Schema Limitations